ChalmersGU-data-structure-courses/dsabook/src/H04-open-hashing.md

 There is nothing that requires us to use a linked list as the underlying data structure, it could be a dynamic array or a balanced search tree too.
-(In fact, Java 8's hash tables use a combination of linked lists and balanced trees).
+(In fact, Java's hash tables use a combination of linked lists and balanced trees).

 Conceptually, a hash table can use any kind of collection data structure